[Interview] 2017: 'We're lucky Trump didn't know what he was doing'

 He cosied up to autocratic Russian president Vladimir Putin, for instance.

-In one "odd and creepy" incident after a summit in Helsinki in 2018, Applebaum recalled, Trump sided with Putin against US intelligence services in saying Russia had not interfered in the 2016 US election.
+In one "odd and creepy" incident after a summit in Helsinki in 2018, Applebaum recalled, Trump publicly sided with Putin against US intelligence services in saying Russia had not interfered in the 2016 US election.

 But the psychology of Trump's relations with North Korean dictator Kim Jong-un was even stranger, Applebaum said.